Volume growth, eigenvalue and compactness for self-shrinkers: The First Eigenvalue of Self-shrinkers and Compactness Theorem

 which completes the proof. \end{proof}

-We define the first (Neumann) eigenvalue of self-adjoint operator $\mathcal{L}$ in complete self-shrinkers $M^n$ in $\R^{n+1}$, By \eqref{4.0}, we have $\la_1\le\f12$.
-From the following lemma, $\la_1$ can be attained by the first eigenfunction $u$ and $\la_1>0$ for any complete properly embedded self-shrinker.
+We define the first (Neumann) eigenvalue $\la_1$ of the self-adjoint operator $\mathcal{L}$ in complete self-shrinkers $M^n$ in $\R^{n+1}$ by By \eqref{4.0}, one has $\la_1\le\f12$.
+From the following lemma, $\la_1$ can be arrived by the first eigenfunction $u$ and $\la_1>0$ for any complete properly immersed self-shrinker.